Hello! I’m a backend developer on the Wadiz Funding Development Team.

 - Concurrency issue detected 💥

-Depict the situation above as a sequence of events
+Depicting the above situation as a sequence

-"The GC cycle is so short—how is that even possible?!"
-Apparently, it is possible.
-In fact, In the case of HBase, they encountered this issue and subsequently provided guidelines for GC tuning.
-Furthermore, it’s said that similar situations can occur not just due to GC-induced “Stop the World” events, but also due to network latency.
+The GC cycle is so short—how is that even possible?!
+Apparently, it is.
+In fact, the HBase case, they encountered this issue and subsequently provided a guide on GC tuning.
+Furthermore, they say that similar situations can occur not just due to GC-induced "stop-the-world" events, but also due to network delays.

 The foundation of good object-oriented design is high cohesion and low coupling.
 To give a well-known example, imagine you need to replace a car seat, but you have to remove the steering wheel as well.
 If the steering wheel is tightly coupled to the seat, whatever happens in the future, they will remain dependent on each other.